rogosprojects/klogs/README.md

 - **Label Filtering**: Extract logs from pods matching specific labels.
 - **Multiple-Pods Log Download**: Supports downloading logs from multiple pods simultaneously, enhancing efficiency when dealing with large-scale deployments.
 - **Output Flexibility**: Saves logs to a specified directory or outputs to date-based folder.
+- **Follow Logs**: Stream logs in real-time for debugging and monitoring.

 ## Installation